orbuculum-app/orbuculum-python-client/docs/TransactionApi.md

 Update an existing transaction

-Updates an existing transaction with new amount, description, or other details
+Updates an existing transaction with new amount, description, or other details.
+Auto-calculation feature (XOR logic): if only one amount is updated, the other will be recalculated automatically using the exchange rate.
+If both amounts are updated, no auto-calculation occurs.

 ### Example